-LinkedIn has integrated its features of LinkedIn Live and LinkedIn Events to form their new LinkedIn Live Events platform.
+LinkedIn has integrated its features of LinkedIn Live and LinkedIn Events to form its new LinkedIn Live Events platform.
 These features now work together to allow organisations to stream live video content directly to LinkedIn Event attendees.

 LinkedIn Live allows businesses and individuals to broadcast live video content to their platform in real-time.
-In contrast, LinkedIn Events provide members with an easy way to create and attend professional events, including workshops, seminars, sales, and networking events.
+In contrast, LinkedIn Events provides members with an easy way to create and attend professional events, including workshops, seminars, sales, and networking events.
 In response to this rapid shift from in-person to online, LinkedIn’s new platform has come at the right time.

 The New LinkedIn Live Events platform enables users to:

 Host events in a trusted environment: with a unique, customer landing page and URL.
 Instead of your audience coming to you, LinkedIn has facilitated a place where you can meet audiences from anywhere.
 LinkedIn Live can use third-party broadcasting tools such as Restream, Streamyard, Socialive, and Wirecast; however, keep in mind that additional costs may be associated with these tools.

 Attract the right professional audience: LinkedIn has made it easy for users to share their events with their followers and send invitations to all their profile connections.
 Businesses and individuals can promote events to their page or pay for LinkedIn advertising.

 Events never stop: Do not worry the conversation can continue after the event has ended with the video tab.
 All members of your community can assess the video content wherever and whenever they like.